Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Introduction

 The classical regularity theory of minimal surfaces, see e.g.~\cite{Maggi} for an overview, is interested in regularity statements on small scales, which are non-universal in our setting.
 In the language of Definition \ref{def:eta-minimizer}, the work \cite{AP99} corresponds to the case where $ \eta \rightarrow 0 $ as $ R \rightarrow 0 $, while \cite{GNR} is concerned with the case that $ \eta $ has no decay properties.
 In the end, both works contain $ \varepsilon $-regularity results, meaning that they require initial smallness of some excess or flatness quantity to conclude.
 To bypass the initial smallness assumption, we rely on the fact that in our two-dimensional setting everything is more explicit, see Section \ref{sec:regularity-theory}.

 \paragraph{\textit{Related models.}}

-Problems related to the Imry-Ma phenomenon on continuum models have already been considered in \cite{DirrOrlandi1,DirrOrlandi2}, where (non-)local\footnote{In a parameter regime, where comparison principle are available.} Allen-Cahn energies with an external random field are studied.
-Their quenched random field is essentially what we call a discretized white noise.
+Problems related to the Imry-Ma phenomenon on continuum models have already been considered in \cite{DirrOrlandi1,DirrOrlandi2}, where (non-)local Allen-Cahn energies with an external random field are studied.
+Their quenched random field is essentially what we call discretized white noise.
 In this setting, they obtain the same uniqueness result as \cite{AW90}.

-The recent work \cite{RonDor} is devoted to the study of harmonic minimal surfaces in a random environment, which roughly speaking amounts to replacing the area functional on graph configurations by its harmonic approximation.
+The recent works \cite{RonDor,BEPx+1} are devoted to the study of geometrically linearization minimal surfaces in a random environment, which roughly speaking amounts to replacing the area functional on graph configurations by its harmonic approximation.
 They establish scaling relations for height fluctuations and fluctuations of the ground state energy.